 Create an image of accomplishment, professionalism, and competence that today’s employers are begging for!

 Older is Not Always Better

 When using a job search site, it’s best to narrow your search to jobs posted within the last 7 days.
 Job postings that are older than 7 days may have already received a large number of responses, making them less likely to be a good use of your time.
 If you’ve already explored all of the new job opportunities and come up empty-handed, you can expand your search to older postings.
 Just be careful not to get carried away and spend too much time on outdated listings.

 Long Cover Letters Just Don’t Work

-Your cover letter is meant to be an introduction and should be short (not a bio of your entire career).
-A few short paragraphs are fine.
-You should start your cover letter with an explanation as to why you are writing (applying for a job opening, referred by someone in your network, etc.).
+Your cover letter is meant to be an introduction and should be short (not a bio of your entire cover letter with an explanation as to why you are writing (applying for a job opening, referred by someone in your network, etc.).
 Next, follow with why you are the perfect candidate.
 Cover the skills that match the job description and make sure you demonstrate that you know about their company.
 Close your letter by thanking them for their consideration and indicate that you will follow up with them in a few weeks (and don’t forget your contact information).

 Interviewers Don’t Want to Hear About Your Summer Vacation

-While you can only be so prepared for the unexpected question, the most powerful tool you can have and use in your interview is your skills and your experience.
-Prior to the interview, spend time thinking about all of the challenges and successes you’ve had in your career.
+While you can only be so prepared for unexpected questions, the most powerful tool you can have and use in your interview is your skills and your experience.
+Prior to the interview, spend time thinking about all of the challenges and successes you’ve had in your

 Long Resumes Without Examples of Relevant Accomplishments Get Trashed

-Your resume is your most important career document.
-While you don’t want to leave out important relevant information, you should not include irrelevant “noise”.
-Your resume should be concise, include accomplishments with specific examples and should minimize jobs outside of your industry.
+Your resume is your most important resume should be concise, include accomplishments with specific examples, and should minimize jobs outside of your industry.